arshad-yaseen/monacopilot/CONTRIBUTING.md

 #### Adding or Editing Themes

-To add a theme, you can add the `.tmTheme` file of the theme you want to include to the `themes` directory at the root.
-If you wish to edit any theme, simply edit the `.tmTheme` file of the theme you want to modify.
-Then, run the following command after updating or adding.
+##### Add a Theme

+To add a new theme to Monacopilot:

+1. Add a [VS Code-compatible theme]() JSON file to the `themes` directory at the root of the project.
+2. Run the `pnpm generate-themes` script.
+This script automatically converts the added VS Code theme to a Monaco Editor compatible theme and updates the `Theme` type declaration with the new theme name.

+If you are unfamiliar with what a VS Code theme JSON is, here is an example: [VS Code Theme JSON](https://github.com/codesandbox/vscode-theme/blob/main/themes/codesandbox-dark.json).

+##### Edit an Existing Theme

+To edit an existing theme:

+1. Modify the desired theme's JSON file located in the `themes` directory at the project root.
+2. Run `pnpm generate-themes` to apply the changes.

 ```bash
 pnpm generate-themes